-Michele Gelfand is Professor of Psychology and affiliate of the RH Smith School of Business and is a Distinguished University Scholar Teacher at the University of Maryland, College Park.
+Michele Gelfand is a Distinguished University Professor of Psychology and affiliate of the RH Smith School of Business at the University of Maryland, College Park.
 She received her Ph.D. in Social/ Organizational Psychology from the University of Illinois, Urbana Champaign.

 Jess is a fourth year graduate student in the Social, Decision and Organizational Sciences program.
 She received her bachelor’s degree in Sociology from Gettysburg College.
 Her general research interests include thought processes and self-regulation, social identity and norms, and group interactions.

 Piotr is an Assistant Professor at the Jagiellonian University in Cracow, specializing in organizational culture, leadership, innovation, and evidence-based management.
 He holds a PhD in sociology and a double MA in psychology and sociology.
 He’s a co-founder at Freenovation, speaker, author, and talent management consultant.
 As a researcher, he’s exploring the links between cultural tightness-looseness, leadership, creativity, and innovation.

 Andrey received his PhD in Organizational Behavior from the Hebrew University of Jerusalem (Israel) in 2016.
 He is interested in understanding how personal values affect perception and behavior in the interpersonal as well as in organizational contexts.
 Currently Andrey is a postdoctoral researcher at the University of Maryland working with Dr. Michele Gelfand on the bidirectional relationships between cultural tightness-looseness and trust.

 Emmy is the lab manager in the Culture Lab.
 She graduate from Purdue University in 2018 with a BS in psychology.
 Her research interests include topics related to diversity and inclusion, stereotyping and prejudice, and free speech.
 She is interested in exploring how social norms and attitudes regarding these topics vary across social groups and cultures.